yousifelhady/images_uploader/README.md

 - Using secret vault to store sensitive data like `IMGUR_CLIENT_ID` and `MONGO_URI` or use an encryption/decryption algorithm.

 #### Frontend Side
-- Responsive UI
+- Responsive UI.
-- Add error handling for failures of server calls.
+- Add error handling for failures of server calls, specially when the limit of uploaded images exceeded the max. limit configured inside `/backend/.env` file.

 #### General
 - Add Linting rules for the project files.